nerissaclarke/FederalBudgetViz/README.md

-# FederalBudget
+# FederalBudget Visualization

-Source:
+Source: CBO, Federal Budget by Accounts (March 2016): 2016

+Vision: Force Directed graph for 2016 Federal Budget

+1. Mandatory/Discretionary/Net Interest: Circles
+2. On click: Major Spending categories (with Hover)
+3. On click: add links and nodes with Budget Accounts
+4. Filter:
+5. Explanation of each major category (in another spreadsheet)

 2 Potential Visualizations

-1) Source: CBO, Federal Budget by Accounts (March 2016): 2016
+1) CBO, Federal Budget by Accounts (March 2016): 2016

 i) Vision:
 * One large circle: indicating the entire budget for 2016: Heading Label with “Federal Spending in 2016: $Total”